Brooke & Adam- A McLean Mill Wedding in Port Alberni

 Brooke’s wedding dress was purchased from a thrift store by her mother when she married.
 They guess it to be about 100 years old.
 It’s SO amazing when daughters and mothers have shared the same wedding dress.
 The alterations were done by a family friend, of course.
 The DJ this night was the talented Devan Zaruk, who exactly one year earlier married the girl of his dreams.
 Both were there supporting Brooke and Adam on their first wedding anniversary!

 Weddings at McLean Mill Historic Site

-McLean Mill Historic Site in Port Alberni opened its space to becoming a wedding venue just a few years ago.
-They are now steadily booking weddings on weekend dates for couples looking for a rustic, out in the boonies kind of venue.
+McLean Mill Historic Site in Port Alberni opened its space to becoming a wedding venue in 2017.
+They are now steadily booking weddings for couples looking for a rustic venue surrounded by forests and mountain views.
 There is camping accommodation available, indoor and outdoor reception space, a variety of potential ceremony settings, and plenty of old rusty vehicles for your viewing pleasure.
+The formal photograph opportunities are endless; forest, pond, water tower, cabins, railroad tracks, and a ton of rustic vehicles.
 There is a wooden dance floor patio elevated among the Douglas Fir trees, with starry twinkle lights set up for perfect mood lighting.
-The DJ played the music loud into the night, and it genuinely felt like there was nobody around.
-No noise complaints here folks!
-Drinking and driving would not be an issue either, as guests could camp on site.
-I highly recommend checking out McLean Mill Historic Site as a wedding venue and as a day trip for something cool to do in Port Alberni.
+If you are a history buff, you will be delighted to marry in a National Historic Site of Canada.
+I highly recommend checking out McLean Mill Historic Site as a wedding venue and as a day trip for something fun to do in Port Alberni.